kuladeepmantri/low-level-SysGuard/README.md

 **/ˈaʊ.rɪs/** - (Latin: *to listen*)

-**ARM64 Syscall Tracer and Behavioral Security Analyzer**
+**ARM64 Syscall Tracer, Behavioral Security Analyzer & Offensive Security Toolkit**

-Auris is a research grade security tool that listens to programs at the syscall level.
+Auris is a research-grade security tool that operates at the syscall level.
 It intercepts every system call a program makes, including file operations, network connections, and process creation, and uses this data to build behavioral profiles, detect anomalies, and enforce security policies.

+**Version 2** adds offensive security capabilities including process injection, shellcode execution, and ROP chain building for penetration testing and red team operations.

 Built for ARM64 Linux using the kernel's ptrace interface.
 Runs entirely in userspace with no kernel modules required.

 ## Features

+### Blue Team (Defensive)
 - **Syscall Tracing**: Trace target programs using ptrace, capturing detailed syscall metadata including arguments, return values, and timing
 - **Behavioral Profiling**: Build baseline profiles from traces to characterize normal program behavior
 - **Anomaly Detection**: Compare runtime behavior against baselines to detect deviations